-For those who don’t know, Wi-Fi calling is the process of making phone calls using the Wi-Fi connection from your Wi-Fi enabled devices such as a smartphone or tablet without any additional calling charges (unless your provided has additional charges set for the Wi-Fi usage.)
+For those who don’t know, Wi-Fi calling is the process of making phone calls using the Wi-Fi connection from your Wi-Fi enabled devices such as a smartphone or tablet without any additional calling charges (unless your provider has additional charges set for the Wi-Fi usage.)
 Users can make and receive phone calls using the Wi-Fi networks to and from the selected areas free of charge.
 They will be still charged for international calls.
-Sprint is such a service that allows Wi-Fi calling which we are going to discuss in this article.
+Sprint is such a service that allows Wi-Fi calling, which we are going to discuss in this article.

 Even if the Wi-Fi calling is not primarily considered as the most reliable way to communicate, it is still very useful when there is no cellular connection available in certain areas or in certain conditions.
 So, as a last resort, you can depend on Sprint’s Wi-Fi calls to make and receive phone calls in emergency situations.
 You may also avoid calling charges by utilizing the effectiveness of Wi-Fi calling.
 These calls will not count against any limits on your Sprint plan.
 So you can enjoy your Wi-Fi calls without worrying about the additional charges.

-How to activate Sprint Wi-Fi calling
+How to activate Sprint Wi-Fi calling feature?

 You can activate Wi-Fi calling on your mobile device following the steps based on your device operating system.

 - Go to iOS settings.